-The studies combine theoretical knowledge and practical skills in organic chemistry, biochemistry and interfacing disciplines such as polymer chemistry and drug design.
-It includes the physical and chemical foundations to be able to take part in the research of the complex regulation of cellular signal transduction, cross-talk between proteins and possible linkage to diseases.
-The programme also prepares you to be able to participate in the development of new solutions for sustainable production of more efficient drugs, fuels, materials and domestic chemicals.
+The programme also prepares you to participate in the development of new solutions for sustainable production of more efficient drugs, fuels, materials and domestic chemicals.
 These are important research fields, and you will be well-equipped for either future research within academia or for research and development in industry.
 From the outline you can see that you will receive a solid foundation in all modern areas of chemical biology.

 The programme leads to a Master of Science (120 credits) with Chemistry as the main field of study.

 Name: Andrea Balderrama From: Bolivia Studying: Master’s Programme in Chemistry – Analytical Chemistry

 Why did you choose to come and study in Sweden?